Receiving feedback doesn’t come naturally for most people.

 They don’t respect deadlines?
 Talk about the most recent missed deadline.

-Telling someone they are wrong is a guaranteed direct line to resistant.
-The truth isn’t always easy to swallow, especially if it’s based on someone else’s observation.
+Telling someone they are wrong is a guaranteed direct line to resistance.
+The truth isn’t always easy to swallow, especially based on someone else’s observation.

 They will feel offended and unwilling to accept any of your following statements.